Foxandxss/angular-tips/source/_posts/2015-06-05-why-will-angular-2-rock.markdown

 The `*` for `ng-for` is another syntactic sugar.
 No need to dig in that for this article.

-And please, don't forget to import `NgFor` into our file and fill the `directives` array with it, because without it, it won't work ;)
+And please, don't forget to import `NgFor` (or directly CORE_DIRECTIVES) into our file and fill the `directives` array with it, because without it, it won't work ;)

-<iframe src="http://embed.plnkr.co/Ges1835FIzqetpbPtt1D/preview" style="width:100%; height:320px" frameborder="0"></iframe>
+<iframe src="http://embed.plnkr.co/4MbMaKO57mNytDjJ5neV/preview" style="width:100%; height:320px" frameborder="0"></iframe>

 ## Overpowered outlets